 Paints are handmade in our factory and very slight colour variations may occur.
 The printed colour label on the tin is an approximation of the paint shade and a guide only.

-Maybe a good one for an accent piece of furniture, bookshelves here in pink but they could also work in purple..?
+A good colour for an accent piece of furniture (like the bookshelves here in pink), which would also look lovely in purple.